bjorkqvi/skeletons/docs/index.rst

 .. code-block:: python

-  from geo_skeletons.point_skeleton import PointSkeleton points = PointSkeleton(lon=(30.0,30.1,30.5), lat=(60.0,60.0,60.8))
+  from geo_skeletons import PointSkeleton points = PointSkeleton(lon=(30.0,30.1,30.5), lat=(60.0,60.0,60.8))

 Accessing coordinates
 ---------------------------------------------

-Coordinates are now accessible both in the (native) spherical and the (non-native) cartesian versions:
+Coordinates are now accessible both in the (native) spherical and the (non-native) cartesian versions, where the best UTM-zone has automatically been deduced for the given lon/lat coordinates:

 .. code-block:: python